 Figures 10 and 11 show the optical axis and aimpoint positions on HRC-I and HRC-S. The blue diamonds show the optical axis positions.
 The red arrows show the aimpoint position drift.
 While the optical axis is relatively stable, the aimpoint has been drifting in the SIM [-Y,-Z] direction since the Chandra launch until early 2011, for about 24".
 Then it reversed its drift direction, especially after the safemode in July 2011.
-In early 2012, the aimpoint drift is reversed again, back to its original trend in the SIM [-Y,-Z] direction, and the rate of drift has accelerated.
+In early 2012, the aimpoint drift is again back to its original trend in the SIM [Y,Z] direction.
+Since the late 2014, the drift is reversed again.
+At the same time, the drifting rate has accelerated.

 Figure 12 shows the optical axis and aimpoint positions on ACIS-I. The aimpoint positions are measured directly on ACIS-I. The optical axis positions are calculated based on their relative positions to the aimpoint from HRC-I. The green arrows in the Figure indicate the default offsets applied to avoid the on-axis target falling off the ACIS-I3 edge during the dither (see Section 6 for more details).
 The ACIS-I observations were conducted without default offset since launch until late 2006.
 Due to the aimpoint drifting, from December 2006 to December 2013, all the ACIS-I observations were conducted with a default offset of Y-offset = -15'' and Z-offset = -12'', unless the observers requested otherwise.
 Due to its accelerated drift since early 2012, the aimpoint was once again very close to the upper edge of the ACIS-I3 in late 2013.
-So since December 2013, a new default offset of Y-offset = -18'' was applied, as shown in Figure 12.
-In the past year, the aimpoint continued to drift towards the ACIS-I3 chip edge.
-But it did not drift far enough to warrant another new default offset.
-So it is still safe to operate the ACIS-I with the current default offset, [-18'', -18''], for Cycle 17 (see Figure 12).
+So since December 2013, a new default offset of Y-offset = -18'' and Z-offset = -18'' was applied, as shown in Figure 12.